 Basanavičius park (280 ha) north of Panemunė is larger than the borough itself and a popular place to stroll.

 Freda Borough: Botanical Garden and Old Cemetary

-Next to the former Central Fortification and the small Freda manor the Kaunas botanic garden is now established.
+Next to the former Central Fortification and the small Freda manor, the Kaunas botanic garden is now established.
 In summer tickets are sold whereas in winter it is free to visit.
-Not far away along a new district of modern homes (called Freda Township - Fredos miestelis) a 19th century cemetary remains.
-First commander of the Kaunas fortress as well as German soldiers of the World War 1 are buried here next to now abandoned Saint Sergei Russian Orthodox Church once used by the soldiers of nearby barracks.
-Several old barracks still remain in the neighborhood.
+Not far away along a new district of modern homes (called Freda Township - Fredos miestelis) a 19th-century cemetery remains.
+The first commander of the Kaunas fortress, as well as German soldiers of the World War 1, are buried here next to the now abandoned Saint Sergei Russian Orthodox Church once used by the soldiers of nearby barracks.
+Several old barracks still survive in the neighborhood.

 Napoleon Hill near Piliakalnio street between Freda and Panemunė is the location where the French Emperor's doomed invasion of Russia began by crossing Nemunas (trees now obstruct the views he saw).

 This UNESCO inscribed scenery consists of several small round hills near the banks of river Neris.
-Until the Teutonic attacks in the 14th century every one of them was crowned by a wooden castle as Kernavė was the capital of Lithuania until 1321 and a home for Grand Dukes Traidenis and Vytenis.
+Until the 14th century Teutonic attacks every one of them was crowned by a wooden castle as Kernavė was the capital of Lithuania until 1321 and the home for Grand Dukes Traidenis and Vytenis.
 None of the castles remain today.

-The nearby town of the era had up to 5000 inhabittants.
-However it has also turned into dust.
+The surrounding town of the era had up to 5000 inhabitants.
+However, it has also turned into dust.
 The area is now best known for its lovely scenery, a nice background for a short summer hike.

 To better imagine that old pagan town start your visit by checking out the refurbished archeological museum.
 Its atmospheric dimly lit halls offer a nice selection of Stone Age, Iron Age and Medieval tools, jewelry and weapons, well explained by interactive screens and 3D graphics.